Existence of generalized Busemann functions and Gibbs measures for random walks in random potentials: Introduction

 A straightforward computation checks that these measures are Markovian with one-step transition probabilities from $x \neq y$ to $x+z$, $z \in \range$, given by

-As $\beta \to \infty$, one should expect the measure in \eqref{eq:unrq} to converge to a distribution supported on paths which minimize the potential along the path; that is, the measure is asymptotically supported on minimizers in the support of $\rwP_x$ of the functional
+As $\beta \to \infty$, one should expect the measure in \eqref{eq:unrq} to converge to a distribution supported on paths which minimize the potential along the path; i.e., the measure is asymptotically supported on paths which optimize

 This ``zero temperature" RWRP model is known in the literature as \emph{first-passage percolation} (FPP), with the standard undirected Euclidean model arising if $\rwP_x$ is any random walk with the same admissible steps as simple symmetric random walk on $\bbZ^d$.
 In that setting $\freeunr{x}{y}{\infty,\w}$ is called the \emph{passage time}.
-The statement that the transition probabilities in \eqref{eq:unrtrans} sum to one becomes the following local rule, which can be used to construct minimizing paths, called \emph{geodesics} in FPP:
+The statement that the transition probabilities in \eqref{eq:unrtrans} sum to one becomes the following local control problem, which can be used to construct minimizing paths, called \emph{geodesics} in FPP: